-Journalist with nearly a decade's experience writing and editing science news, opinion, features, and investigations.
+Journalist with a decade's experience writing and editing science news, opinion, features, and investigations.

 Words in Business Insider, BBC Science Focus, Live Science, The British Medical Journal, The Lancet, Nature Medicine, and others.